 2. Use Talcum Powder

 Talcum powder is an absorbent that soaks up moisture.
-The idea here is to sprinkle some talcum powder directly on the coating and leave it to soak up the moisture in the paint.
+Sprinkle talcum powder directly over the coating and leave it to soak up the moisture in the paint.
 You can also use baking soda powder instead of talcum powder.

 - Talcum powder or baking soda powder